EQUIP - Development of Quality and Interaction in Everyday Pedagogical Life

 Educational processes in pedagogical interaction

-The investigation of factors of successful pedagogical interaction in the field is a prerequisite for a scientifically sound development of pedagogical process quality.
-EQUIP therefore pursues the research and further development of pedagogical interaction processes in constant exchange with practice.
+Investigating the impact factors of successful pedagogical interaction in the field is a prerequisite for the scientifically sound development of pedagogical process quality.
+EQUIP therefore pursues the research and further development of pedagogical interaction processes in constant dialogue with practitioners.

 Sub-project 1A - Effects of Sustained Shared Thinking

-Project leaders: Dr. Ramiro Glauer, Karsten Manske (University of Potsdam)
+Sub-project leaders: Dr Ramiro Glauer, Karsten Manske (University of Potsdam)

-The practice development and research project investigates characteristics of successful cognitively stimulating interaction with the aim of developing a taxonomy of cognitively stimulating speech acts, especially Sustained Shared Thinking, in the context of pedagogical actions.
-The adequacy of these interactions for children of different age groups and multilingual children is another focus of investigation.
+The practice development and research project investigates characteristics of successful cognitively stimulating interaction with the aim of developing a taxonomy of cognitively stimulating speech acts, in particular Sustained Shared Thinking, in the context of pedagogical actions.
+The adequacy of these interactions for children of different age groups and multilingual children is a further focus of investigation.

-This sub-project uses an ethnographic approach and participatory methods to investigate the children's perspective on and contribution to the quality of their day care centres.
-In cooperation with the different actors of the day care centres, methods for the assessment of children about their day care centre are jointly developed, tested, applied and integrated into the quality development process of the day care centre.
+This sub-project uses an ethnographic approach and participatory methods to investigate children's perspectives on and their contribution to the quality of their daycare centres.
+In cooperation with the various stakeholders in the daycare centres, methods for assessing children about their daycare centre are jointly developed, tested, applied and integrated into the daycare centre's quality development process.

 Practice development and research field 2: